 which has been assessed and written off for in FY

-This fire accident has not affected our "Going
+This fire accident has not affected our "Going Concern"

-Concern" assumption.
-Accordingly, the Company will
+assumption.
+Accordingly, the Company will continue

 Reclassification

-The company reclassifies comparative amounts,
+The Company reclassifies comparative amounts,

-unless impracticable and whenever the company
+unless impracticable and whenever the Company

 changes the presentation or classification of items in